 My image looks compressed and pixelated

-Social sites, especially Facebook, prioritise fast loading images over high quality ones, which is why you might experience that your images look compressed after being posted to your social account.
+Social sites, especially Facebook, prioritise fast loading images over high-quality ones, which is why you might experience that your images look compressed after being posted to your social account.

 Facebook will automatically resize and format your photos, so they’ll display properly on their site and in the apps.

-The colours look different on my image
+The colours look different in my image

-Because of this the correct colour profile to use is RGB or sRGB, if you would like your images to display the colours as intended across all computers.
+Because of this, the correct colour profile to use is RGB or sRGB, if you would like your images to display the colours as intended across all computers.